• ECTS

 Description

-- Nuclear magnetic resonance (NMR) of the proton
+- Proton nuclear magnetic resonance (NMR)

-- Nuclear magnetic resonance (NMR) of carbon 13
+- Carbon-13 nuclear magnetic resonance (NMR)

 - Infrared spectroscopy (IR)